konsdibons/4d/README.md

 > xcode-select --install

-> brew install python2.7
+> brew install python

-> pip3 install pillow
+> brew install pillow

+> brew install python-mathplotlib

 or alternatively:
 > pip install pillow

-and make sure in the Preferences panel of 4d, that 4d is using this python2.7 binary, which may reside in /usr/local/bin/python2.7
+and make sure in the Preferences panel of 4d, that 4d is using this python binary, which may reside in /usr/homebrew/bin/python

-Or to install those in python2.7:

-> /usr/bin/python -mpip install -U pillow

-> /usr/bin/python -mpip install -U matplotlib

 ### NumExpr
 For accelerating some heavy calculations in Python scripts, 4d uses the NumExpr evaluator.
 You can install numexpr in your Python environment with the following pip command:

+<ins>On Linux:</ins>
 > pip install numexpr

+<ins>On Mac OSX:</ins>
+> brew install numpy

 ## The following external software tools are optional
 The following softwares are helpful for specific tasks.
 You need to install them, if you want to make use of them in your scripts.